nagendrak9178/sdtm_mapper/README.md

 ## [About](#about)

 [**sdtm-mapper**](https://pypi.org/project/sdtm-mapper/) is a Python package to generate machine readable CDISC SDTM mapping specifications with help from AI.
-This can be used for following tasks. this is my test project.
+This can be used for following tasks.
+This is my test project.

 1. Generates an empty specifications for training data from a user provided SAS dataset.
 This empty specification will contain SAS dataset attributes.
 You don't need to use `Proc Contents` in SAS to do this!
 SAS datasets maybe in your aws s3 bucket or local folder.
 2. Runs models to generate a mapping specifications.